 - Spices: We’re using cinnamon, ginger, and cloves, which are the common spices used in all kinds of gingerbread recipes.

-- All-purpose flour: As always, it’s important to know how to measure flour accurately, either with a kitchen scale or the spoon and level method for the best results.
+- All-purpose flour: As always, it’s important to know how to measure flour accurately, either with a kitchen scale or the spoon and level method.

 - Mix wet ingredients.
-Beat the brown sugar and butter on medium speed until smooth and creamy.
-Add in the molasses and continue mixing until smooth.
-Then, add in the egg and vanilla and mix until just combined, scraping down the sides as needed.
+Cream brown sugar and butter on medium speed until smooth and creamy.
+Add in the molasses then, add in the egg and vanilla and mix until just combined, scraping down the sides as needed.
 Then mix in dry ingredients.

-- Combine, chill, then form the dough.
+- Chill then form the dough.
+Divide dough into two, wrap in plastic wrap then chill 1 hour up to 3 days.
 Portion the dough into 24 pieces then roll them into little balls.
 Flatten each one and shape an upside-downside down triangle (like a guitar pick) and place them onto a prepared baking sheet about 1 inch apart from each other.

 - Bake and decorate.
-Transfer the baking sheet to a preheated 350°F oven and bake for 8-10 minutes.
+Transfer baking sheet to oven and bake at 350°F for 8-10 minutes.
 Remove them from the oven and immediately press 2 chocolate pretzels into the top of the triangle then add the nose and eyes.
 Allow reindeer cookies to cool completely before taking a bite!

 - Nonstick.
 For easy removal of the reindeer cookies, make sure to line your baking sheet with either a silicone baking mat or parchment paper.